0EnIgma1/0EnIgma1/README.md

 This is Naveen

-I'm an AI enthusiast and a cosmo geek
+I'm an AI enthusiast , gamer and a cosmo geek

 Willing to bring a change in the world